 However, on purchases outside of these five categories, the BMO eclipse Visa Infinite Privilege only offers 1 point per dollar spent.
 This is therefore equivalent to a 0.71% return on spending, so this wouldn’t really be the strongest card for day-to-day spending outside of the bonus categories.

 BMO Rewards points are worth 0.67 cents per point (cpp) when redeemed against the cost of travel booked via the BMO Rewards online portal (at the rate of 150 BMO Rewards points = $1).

 Therefore, the signup bonus of 50,000 BMO Rewards points can be redeemed as $333 worth of travel.
 Plus, you’ll earn more points from everyday spending as you work towards the spending requirements.

 BMO Rewards points can also be redeemed at 0.5cpp against any statement purchase (at the rate of 200 BMO Rewards points = $1), but the value in doing so is clearly not as strong, so you should always aim to use your BMO Rewards points to book travel, if possible.

 Perks & Benefits

-In terms of perks and benefits, you’ll get a Priority Pass membership with six complimentary visits per year to Priority Pass’s 1,300+ global airport lounges, which can be used in any combination: six lounge visits as a solo traveller, three visits as a couple, etc.
+In terms of perks and benefits, you’ll get a Dragon Pass membership with six complimentary visits per year to Dragon Pass’s 1,300+ global airport lounges, which can be used in any combination: six lounge visits as a solo traveller, three visits as a couple, etc.

 There’s also select benefits under the Visa Infinite Privilege brand, such as priority airport services in Vancouver, Montreal, Ottawa, and Toronto Billy Bishop, as well as access to the Visa Infinite Privilege Concierge and unique dining and wine events through the Visa Infinite network.